-This works very badly, except maybe for a yes-or-no question.
+This often works badly, except maybe a short question.
 Even using regular phone calls can be problematic, because nothing’s in writing.
 An offhand (but important) comment might slip by, even if we take notes.
 Phone calls can be helpful for getting acquainted and clarification, but are not as good for giving site specifications.
 Site details are better conveyed by email, screenshots, documents, spreadsheets, and so on.
 Of course, these things are helpful even if you’re working in the same office with someone.
 I also use project management tools that facilitate this process when needed.

 How much do you charge?